Lucid-exe-ui/Fake-Mooze-loader/README.md

 Fake mooze loader for edits

-Run the .py file and enter and "username" it will be valid no matter what you put
+Run the .py file and enter and "key" it will be valid no matter what you put